trombik/mqtt-influxdb-translator/README.md

 Translate values of subscribed MQTT topics, write values to InfluxDB database.

+## Features

+- Translate published values of MQTT topics with ruby, write the translated data to `InfluxDB`.

+## Not implemented (yet)

+- Startup scripts

 ## Installation

 Add this line to your application's `Gemfile`: